qradiolink/qradiolink/docs/README_SVXlink_interoperation.md

 At the moment the VOX squelch in svxlink cannot be used.

-# Relevant QRadioLink config values to be adjusted
+# Relevant QRadioLink config values

 <pre>
 squelch = -75;